AbhayKumarMishra027/Abhay-Portfolio/README.md

 ### ⚡ **Quick Tips**
 - Open **`index.html`** in your browser to view the portfolio.
 - All projects are **live/demo links** where available.
-- Contributions are welcome!
-(Portfolio is personal but open to suggestions)
+- This is my end term project...Thank You!